apache/dolphinscheduler-website/docs/en-us/1.3.5/user_doc/kubernetes-deployment.md

 ## Configuration

-The configuration file is `values.yaml`, and the [DolphinScheduler Kubernetes Configuration](https://github.com/apache/dolphinscheduler/blob/1.3.5/docker/kubernetes/dolphinscheduler/README.md#configuration) lists the configurable parameters of the DolphinScheduler chart and their default values.
+The configuration file is `values.yaml`, and the [DolphinScheduler Kubernetes Configuration](https://github.com/apache/dolphinscheduler/blob/1.3.5/docker/kubernetes/dolphinscheduler/README.md#configuration) lists the configurable parameters of the DolphinScheduler and their default values.

 ## FAQ